Googie Withers

-Georgette Lizette "Googie" Withers (12 March 1917 – 15 July 2011) was an English entertainer.
-She was a dancer and actress, with a lengthy career spanning some seventy-three years in theatre, film, and television.
+Georgette Lizette "Googie" Withers (12 March 1917 – 15 July 2011) was an English dancer and actress, with a lengthy career spanning some 73 years in theatre, film, and television.
 She was a well-known actress and star of British films during and after the Second World War.

 She often featured in British productions, primarily in films with actor and producer John McCallum, whom she married and, in the late 1950s, emigrated together to her husband's native Australia, where they became best known in theatre.
 During the 1970s, she played prison governor Faye Boswell in the TV series Within These Walls, and continued to feature in films.
 She won the inaugural British Academy Television Award for Best Actress in 1955.

 Biography

 Withers was born in Karachi, British India (now Pakistan), to Edgar Withers, a captain in the Royal Navy, and Lizette Wilhelmina Katarina, of Dutch, French and German descent.
 She was named after her aunt Georgette Ottolina, but was fondly given the name "chota ghugi" at a young age by her Punjabi ayah (nanny), "chota ghugi" being Punjabi for "little dove", which became anglicised to "Googie".
 She became used to the nickname and decided to keep it as her stage name.

 After her father left the Royal Navy to manage a foundry in Birmingham, England, Googie was sent to Fredville Park School, a boarding school in Nonington, and a secondary day school in London.